flatsurf/sage-flatsurf/doc/developer.rst

         conda activate sage-flatsurf-build

-This should cover the very basics of development but there are certainly lots of problems that we missed, so don't hesitate to `contact us
+This should cover the very basics of development but there are certainly lots of things that we missed here, so don't hesitate to `contact us
-<https://flatsurf.github.io>`_ if anything does not work out right away.
+<https://flatsurf.github.io>`_ if anything does not work out right away :)